-You’ve probably seen memes floating around, specifically on Instagram, stating that social shares are now the top contender in determining whether your content will perform well.
-Although Instagram hasn’t confirmed or denied whether this is indeed true, there’s no doubt that posts gain more traction when content is shared by followers and their followers, so on and so forth.
+You’ve probably seen memes floating around, specifically on Instagram.
+They state that social shares are now the top contender in determining whether your content will perform well.
+Although Instagram hasn’t confirmed or denied whether this is indeed true, there’s no doubt that posts gain more traction when content is shared by followers and their followers.
 And if the purpose of your content is to drive users to sign up for your course, this kind of traction can mean more sign-ups.
 But how can you master creating compelling and shareable social media content?

-Although going viral may not be something you can plan for, especially as a small creator, you can focus on making your social media content compelling and shareable to help it convert into more sales, leads, or simply more followers.
+Going viral may not be something you can plan for, especially as a small creator.
+But you can focus on making your social media content compelling and shareable to help it convert into more sales, leads, or simply more followers.

 By the numbers